 The term ‘self-made’ gets thrown around a lot in hip-hop.
-Post Malone is a 22-year old hip hop artist from Syracuse, New York, recently spoken about on Forbes website as being ‘self-made’.
+Post Malone is a 27-year old hip hop artist from Syracuse, New York, recently spoken about on Forbes website as being ‘self-made’.

-There’s no disputing the success of his Post Malone’s White Iverson, which has amassed over 400 million YouTube videos to date and having generated over 100 million streams.
+There’s no disputing the success of his Post Malone’s “White Iverson”, which has amassed over 1 billion YouTube views to date and having generated over 100 million streams.

 Yes, There’s Hard Work

 None of this is to discount Post Malone’s effort as a working musician.
 It’s simply to say that to say that he’s ‘self-made’ is nowhere near justified, on him or anyone for that matter, when you take a look at the help he’s had.

 Again, this isn’t to say he didn’t put in the work.
-But, that’s a huge opportunity for anyone and that kind of exposure helps to keep the engine of success turning.
+There is no arguing that’s a huge opportunity for anyone and that kind of exposure helps to keep the engine of success turning.

 Speaking to Forbes, Post Malone says, “Being self-made is about being successful without cutting corners or changing who you are to impress anybody.”